-Learn all about our cities, states and territories, what the weather is like, time zones, currency, facts about our unique plants and animals and information on Australian visa entry requirements.
+Learn all about our cities, states and territories, what the weather is like, time zones, Australia's history, facts about our unique plants and animals and information on Australian visa entry requirements.

 Australia’s Aboriginal people were thought to have arrived here by boat from South East Asia during the last Ice Age, at least 50,000 years ago.
 At the time of European discovery and settlement, up to one million Aboriginal people lived across the continent as hunters and gatherers.
 They were scattered in 300 clans and spoke 250 languages and 700 dialects.
 Each clan had a spiritual connection with a specific piece of land.
 However, they also travelled widely to trade, find water and seasonal produce and for ritual and totemic gatherings.Add to your dream trip

 Our unique animals are one of the many reasons people visit our country.
 Australia has more than 378 mammal species, 828 bird species, 4000 fish species, 300 species of lizards, 140 snake species, two crocodile species and around 50 types of marine mammal.Add to your dream trip

 Take a look at what's happening across Australia right now